fhircat/fhir_rdf_validator/tutorial/FHIRR5.md

 This document describes the proposed "tweaks" that are used to convert from "vanilla" FHIR JSON into the proposed FHIR RDF format.

+**NOTE:** These examples lack data types at this point because we are using the R4 JSON-LD Contexts.
+Once we generate an R5 equivalent (pretty much the same w/ exception of no nested values), data types should show up

 ## Nomenclature
 * **Vanilla JSON (or just "JSON" when the context is obvious)** - FHIR JSON representations in use in the FHIR ecosystem today.